Please take note this is a FRANCOPHONE teaching site : French is mandatory

 • Residents follow 10 pregnancies and deliver their own patients

-The CSSS de la Vallée-de-l'Or is a Francophone institution that serves the population east of Abitibi, including some Algonquin communities and the Cree population of James Bay.
+The GMF-U de la Vallée de l’Or is a Francophone institution that serves the population east of Abitibi, including some Algonquin communities and the Cree population of James Bay.
 General practitioners cover emergency, hospitalization and obstetrics, supported by a great team of specialists.
 Residents find their place quickly among different medical teams in the hospital.
 Also, the regional CSSSVO gives meaning to family medicine by often exposing residents to the same patients reviewed in emergency, on the floors, or at the office.

 • 3,600 acute care admissions per year